-As the Headteacher of Kendrick, my vision is to lead, inspire and make a difference to the lives of girls and young women.
+As the Headteacher of Kendrick, my vision is to lead, inspire and make a difference to the lives of young people.
 I believe passionately in girls' education and know that Kendrick School affords its students the very best education there is.
-As a prospective sixth form student at Kendrick, you will have the opportunity to receive a high quality education that will prepare you for university entrance.
-At the same time you be able to develop your social and community skills to help you become a responsible and independent individual able to make a positive contribution to society.
+As a prospective sixth form student at Kendrick, and even in these challenging times, you will have the opportunity to receive a high quality education that will prepare you for university entrance.
+At the same time you will be able to develop your personal, social and community skills to help you become a responsible and independent individual who will be able to make a positive contribution to society.